 In this they miss one of, if not the most, important aspects of Yoga; the ability to teach mindfulness.
 Now this is where you usually get looked at like a tin foil hat wearing hippie but for someone who is a natural cynic, I can assure you IT DOES WORK.
 Work is probably the wrong word to use as that implies that it has a beginning, end and its design is to address a task that needs doing.
 That’s not it.
 What it is, is something more entirely.
 It connects the mind with the body and brings you into the present moment.
 Something that is not only intensely relaxing but liberating of the following conditions; stress, anxiety, depression, sleep disturbances and any issues relating to mental health.
 Now supported by scientific studies, these claims are no longer anecdotal.
 A cursory search online will reveal numerous studies into the virtues of this ancient discipline.

 It isn’t a quick fix; the advantages are felt in consistent practice and commitment.

 Allowing yourself to accept that performance is both physical and mental and that you can’t have success of one without the other.
 Fuel the body, train the muscles, quiet the mind.
 If you haven’t already tried yoga, I strongly urge you to consider adopting it as part of your weekly routine.

-For more information on the topics covered above head over to our podcast page to hear our in-depth discussion with SPC Yoga instructor Annette (classes at 10.30am every Sunday accessible by Zoom).
+For more information on the topics covered above listen to our podcast episode where we have an in-depth discussion with SPC Yoga instructor Annette.